VBayesLab/VBLabDocs/VB-CGVB.md

 #### Data Type: Integer | Positive
 <br>
-The iteration to start reducing learning rate, which is denote as $\tau$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb).
+The iteration to start reducing learning rate, which is denoted as $\tau$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb).

 By default, this is set as `'MaxIter'/2` or `'MaxEpoch'/2`.